octaos/php-integration/index.md

 #### 7.4.1 Usage
 <!-- CreditOrderRowsBuilder class docblock below -->
 The WebPayAdmin::creditOrderRows entrypoint method is used to credit rows in an order after it has been delivered.
-Supports Invoice, Card and Direct Bank orders.
+Supports Invoice, Payment plan, Card and Direct Bank orders.
 (To credit a Payment Plan order, contact Svea customer service.)

 To credit an order row in full, you specify the index of the order row to credit (and for card orders, supply the numbered order row data itself).